Lawmakers agree on Georgia budget with big funding boosts

 ATLANTA — Georgia lawmakers agreed Monday on a budget with boosts in spending for K-12 education, universities, mental health and public safety, reaping the rewards of a big increase in state revenue as Gov. Brian Kemp and legislators seek reelection this year.

 The budget beginning July 1 continues $5,000-a-year pay raises that begin this month for state and university employees and turns a $2,000 bonus K-12 teachers are getting this year into a pay raise.
-It also continues boosts in K-12 formula spending and provides enough money to the state's public universities that they have pledged to roll back certain fees added during the Great Recession, cutting student costs.
-More than $1 billion in new money would flow to education next year compared to this year's original budget.
+It also continues boosts in K-12 formula spending and provides enough money to the state’s public universities that they have pledged to roll back certain fees added during the Great Recession, cutting student costs.
+More than $1 billion in new money would flow to education next year compared to this year’s original budget, part of a 10.8% overall increase in spending.

 “We know state employees will be happy with today’s budget and the citizens will be very happy,” said Senate Appropriations Committee Chairman Blake Tillery, a Vidalia Republican.